Esri/offline-editor-js/README.md

 #API Doc

-##offlineFeaturesManager
+##Offline Editing of Geographic Features
-Extends and overrides a feature layer.
-This library allows you to extend esri.layers.FeatureLayer objects with offline capability and manage the resync process.
+Extends and overrides an ArcGIS Feature Layer.
+This library allows you to extend esri.layers.FeatureLayer with offline capabilities and to manage the resync process.

-* __Click [here](doc/offlinefeaturesmanager.md) to see the full API doc for `offlineFeaturesManager`__
+* __Click [here](doc/offlinefeaturesmanager.md) to see the full API doc for `offline-edit-min.js`__

-##offlineTilesEnabler
+##Offline Mapping Tiles
 Extends and overrides a tiled map service.
 Provides the ability to customize the extent used to cut the tiles.
 See the detailed description of basemap.prepareForOffline() in the "How To Use" section to learn different options.

-* __Click [here](doc/offlinetilesenabler.md) to see the full API doc for `offlineTilesEnabler`__
+* __Click [here](doc/offlinetilesenabler.md) to see the full API doc for `offline-tiles-basic-min.js and offline-tiles-advanced-min.js`__

 ##TPKLayer

-Extends TileMapServiceLayer.
 You can display TPK files with this library.
 TPK's are binary tile package files.
+Extends TileMapServiceLayer.
 Go [here](http://resources.arcgis.com/en/help/main/10.1/index.html#//00170000017w000000) for more information on how to create a TPK file.

-* __Click [here](doc/tpklayer.md) to see the full API doc for `TPKLayer`__
+* __Click [here](doc/tpklayer.md) to see the full API doc for `offline-tpk-min.js`__

 #How to use